Rakoski/Leetcode-Storage-App/README.md

 # Event Booking Index

 This project is an event booking index built using TypeScript, Node.js, React.js, GraphQL, and MongoDB.
 It allows users to browse and book events.
+This is meant as a training project for MongoDB, GraphQL and Typescript.

 ## Table of Contents